saucelabs/sauce-docs/docs/mobile-apps/faq.md

 No.

-#### **Do you support audio or microphones?**
+#### **Do you support audio capture and streaming?**

-No. This is a feature request on our roadmap.
+Audio capture and streaming are supported on real devices, [see more here.](https://docs.saucelabs.com/mobile-apps/features/audio-capture/#:~:text=Audio%20Capture%20is%20a%20functionality,or%20automated%20real%20device%20test.)

 #### **Can I use Bluetooth on a device?**

 No. We do not support Bluetooth connections between devices in our Real Device Cloud.
-If you have a Bluetooth feature request, please let our support team know.

-#### **What should the frame rate be on newer Android devices?**
+#### **What should the frame rate be on newer Android/iOS devices?**

 20 to 30 FPS.